craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 9a.
 Fine Production
 **Egress.** Two creaky wooden doors lead west, the northern of which leads to the **Hallway of Manual** (9b), and the southern to the **Hallway with Stairs** (8b).
 A 6' arch leads north, to the **Hallway and Dry Feed Storage** (9c).

 **Fine Workshop.** This space is equipped with table, stool, and tools for three people to work together to cut gems and create fine jewelry of gold and silver.
 A large stone work-table and three stools take most of the space in the southern half of the room.
 Three *goblin* sit and work at the large table in this southern half of the room, chatting quietly among themselves.
-There are some stores of 1lb gold bars and uncut ruby, emerald, and sapphire (perhaps 2d6-1 each?).
+There are some stores of 1lb gold bars and large uncut ruby, emerald, and sapphire (perhaps 2d6-1 each?).

 **Lone Chair.** A lone stone stool backed against the wall creates a simple chair.
 Worn furs and cloths lay on the seat.
 Atop the seat, a *goblin* sits, crossbow in hand, fast asleep.
 A quiver of six steel bolts leans against the legs of the stool.